Domestic Rewire Guide for Electricians

 The survey is also your opportunity to discuss the specification with the customer.
 This includes the number of socket outlets in each room, lighting preferences (ceiling roses, downlights, dimmers), any specialist requirements (home office circuits, EV charging preparation, home cinema), and the consumer unit type.

 First fix is the most labour-intensive and disruptive stage of a rewire.
 It involves running all the new cables through the building structure and installing back boxes for socket outlets, switches, and other accessories.
+Understanding the first fix and second fix stages is essential for planning this work correctly.

 Cables must be routed within safe zones as defined by BS 7671 Regulation 522.6.
 In walls, this means running cables vertically or horizontally from accessories, within 150mm of the ceiling or floor, or within 150mm of the edges of walls, doors, and windows.